Hammarn/1MB335/Lab4.md

 **Question 8.
 Write a Python script which takes as input a whole mitochondria fasta file and the coordinates of a feature (start and end) and outputs a fasta file with a informative header (including: the species name and / or identifier, the name of the feature, and the coordinates of the feature) and the sequence of the feature (i.e. the sequence between the start and the end positions).**

-You can use either parsing through the command line or `input()` or `sys.argv` from the `sys` library [example here](https://www.pythonforbeginners.com/system/python-sys-argv), example of the first method below:
+You can use either parsing through the command line thorugh `argparse` or `sys.argv` from the `sys` library [example here](https://www.pythonforbeginners.com/system/python-sys-argv), or interactively using `input()`.
+An example of the first method below

+`my_script.py input_mitocondria.fasta Gene_name start stop Extra annotation`

 ```
-my_script.py input_mitocondria.fasta gene_1 5001 5100 This is a cool gene
+my_script.py input_mitocondria.fasta TGH_4 5001 5100 This is a cool gene

 ## Output:
-gene_1.fasta
+cat gene_1.fasta

->gene_1:5001-5100 This is a cool gene
+>TGH_4:5001-5100 This is a cool gene
 ATGACATATGCTTTGTTTCTGTTGAGTGTAATTTTAGTGATAGGGTTCGTGGGGTTTTCTTCTAAGCCCT

 ```